When you want to kick up your hummus game, making this Eggplant and Chickpea Hummus is the healthy and delicious recipe you need.

 I sincerely hope you've enjoyed today's savory and healthy roasted vegetable dip recipe as much as I've enjoyed bringing it to you.

 Thank you so much for visiting me today in my Kudos Kitchen.
-I hope you found something you'll love and that you'll come back and visit me often.
-There is always room for you around my table!
+I hope you found something you'll love and that you will come back and visit me often.
+Please know that there is always room for you around my kitchen table!

-Should you have any questions or comments regarding anything you've seen here on my blog, please don't hesitate to reach out to me.
-It is always my distinct pleasure to respond to you just as soon as I possibly can.
+Should you have any questions or comments regarding anything you've seen on my site, please don't hesitate to reach out to contact me.
+It is always my distinct pleasure to get back with you just as soon as I possibly can!

-Until we eat again, I hope you have a delicious day!!
+Until we eat again, I hope you have a delicious day!

 Leave a Reply